GoogleCloudPlatform/nodejs-docs-samples/README.md

 1. Obtain authentication credentials.

-    Create local credentials by running the following command and following the oauth2 flow (read about the command [here][auth_command]:
+    Create local credentials by running the following command and following the oauth2 flow (read more about the command [here][auth_command]):

         gcloud beta auth application-default login

-    In non-Google Cloud environments, GCE instances created without the correct scopes, or local workstations if the `gcloud beta auth application-default login` command fails, use a service account by doing the following:
+    In non-Google Cloud environments, GCE instances created without the correct scopes, or local workstations where the `gcloud beta auth application-default login` command fails, use a service account by doing the following:

     * Go to API Manager -> Credentials
     * Click "New Credentials", and create a service account or [click here](https://console.cloud.google.com/project/_/apiui/credential/serviceaccount)